doodledudes/skeleton-pug-sass/README.md

 # skeleton-pug-sass
-A starter template using jade and sass.
+A starter template using pug and sass.

 ## What is a Skeleton?
 A skeleton is basically an application boilerplate that provides a good starting point for new applications.

 ## What is this for?
-You can use this skeleton as a starting point on writing your code in jade and scss or sass instead of semantic html/css.
+You can use this skeleton as a starting point on writing your code in pug and scss or sass instead of semantic html/css.

 ## How does it work?
 Dont think too much.
 It's easy.
 Just install the following and follow the instructions.